Precioso Cantillas

-Precioso Dacalos Cantillas, SDB, D.D. (born July 3, 1953) is a Filipino bishop of the Roman Catholic Church who has been serving as the bishop of the Diocese of Maasin since 1998.
-Prior to this, he was an auxiliary bishop of Cebu from 1995 to 1998.
+Precioso Dacalos Cantillas, SDB, D.D. (born July 3, 1953) is a Filipino prelate of the Catholic Church who has been serving as the bishop of the Diocese of Maasin since 1998.
+Prior to that, he was an auxiliary bishop of Cebu from 1995 to 1998.
 He is a member of the Salesians of Don Bosco.

 Early life and education

 Cantillas was born on July 3, 1953, in Langtad, Naga, Cebu, Philippines.
 He attended Langtad Elementary School and later studied at Don Bosco Technical High School in Cebu City from 1965 to 1969.
 He pursued higher education at Don Bosco Seminary College in Canlubang, Laguna, earning a Bachelor of Science in Industrial Education between 1969 and 1974.

 For his theological studies, he attended the University of Santo Tomas in Manila from 1976 to 1980, obtaining a Bachelor of Science in Sacred Theology.
 He later pursued further studies at the Technological University of the Philippines, where he earned a Master's in Industrial Education from 1980 to 1982.